jheruty/hscpp/docs/2_hotswapper-basics.md

 }
 ```

-This will cause hscpp to watch the "path/to/src" and "path/to/include" directories for file changes.
-If a file within one of these directories is modified, hscpp will trigger a recompile.
+This will cause hscpp to watch the "path/to/src" directory for file changes, and search for headers in "path/to/include".
+If a file within "path/to/src" is changed, a recompilation will be triggered.
+Note that directories passed to `AddIncludeDirectory` are not monitored for changes.
+If header file changes should also trigger recompilation, the header folder should additionally be added as a source directory.

 In addition to `AddSourceDirectory` and `AddIncludeDirectory`, one can add:
 - `AddLibraryDirectory`